Sec3 logo — Solana smart contract security firm

 The issue has been fixed (PR on GitHub)

-The vulnerability lies in the stake-pool’s process_initialize instruction:
+The vulnerability lies in the stake-pool’s _process`initialize` instruction:

-During initialization, it did not issue tokens for the lamports in the reserve stake account.
+> During initialization, it did not issue tokens for the lamports in the reserve stake account.
 As a result, if the reserve account has any excess funds on creation, the money will be delegated/represented by the tokens issued for the very first deposit.
 If this deposit is made by an attacker (for example via a front run), the money in the reserve will be stolen.

 The issue is subtle because the pool creator may mistakenly put excess lamports into the reserve stake account, and this behavior is undefined.
 The vulnerability won’t surface if either the initial reserve account has no money or the first depositor is the pool creator.